vanyossi/artscript/README.md

 artscriptk
 ==========

-Artscript is a TK GUI wrapper for convert and calligraconverter
+Artscript is a GUI wrapper for Imagemagick actions (Watermarking, Resize, Collages) that allos to work with KRA, ORA, XCF, aiming for clarity in use while obtaining high quality results.

 #About
-*Script inspired by David Revoy (www.davidrevoy.com , info@davidrevoy.com )*
+*Script originally inspired by David Revoy (www.davidrevoy.com , info@davidrevoy.com )*
-About format based on his Artscript comments.

 #### Goal
-- Batch convert most image formats supported by imagemagick and calligraconvert.
+- Aid in the deploy of digital artwork for media with the best possible quality
-- Dependencies (that I know of) : imagemagick, tk 8.5
+- Core Dependencies: imagemagick, tk 8.5, zip, md5
-- Optional dependencies: calligraconverter, inkscape
+- Optional dependencies: calligraconverter, inkscape, gimp
 - Tested in: Xfce 4.10, thunar 1.4.0, dolphin and nautilus

 ###License
 GPL 3.0
 ### Disclamer

-I'm not a developer, I learn programming on my spare time.
+I'm not a developer, what you have is the product of learning programming on my spare time.
+There might be some rough edges and bugs, please feel free to report them using github

-I made it for my personal use and I tested it as much as I could to avoid corrupted files and overwrittes
+I tested artscript2 as much as I could to avoid corrupted files and unwanted overwrites

 ### Dependencies

 - **Tk:** For Gui.
 - **ImageMagick (6.7.5 and up):** Library for manipulating image formats.
+- **zip:** Get info from ORA and KRA files (width height and the likes)
+- **md5:** Read and generate thumbnails
-- **calligraconverter (optional):** Handles converts from XCF, ORA and KRA files.
+- **calligraconverter (optional):** Handles the converts from ORA and KRA files to PNG
-- **inkscape (optional):** If inkscape is present it will be usen to convert svg, otherwise imagemagick will process them.
+- **inkscape (optional):** Handles mostly SVG and AI converts.
+If inkscape is not found Imagemagick will perform SVG transforms

 ### What it does
-Artscript is a GUI wrapper for convert and calligraconvert.
+Artscript is a GUI wrapper for Imagemagick actions (Watermarking, Resize, Collages) that allows to work with KRA, ORA, XCF, aiming for clarity in use while obtaining high quality results.
-It will accept a list of images and make a series of operations such as resize, add watermark, add a suffix or preffx to the output filename and change file format.
-All or some at the same time.

-It will output all files to the current directory.
+It's best used combined with a file manager (ex. thunar) or image manager (ex.geeqie) to quickly populate the file list and from there modify the options to add watermar, resizes, set name ouput.

-It's perfect for preparing images before publishing (web for ex), create thumbnails or collage of images in directory, for example.
+It's perfect for batch preparing images before publishing (web for ex), create thumbnails or collage of images in the directory, for example

 # How to run it